Shymkent: Economy

+Shymkent is a major economic center within Kazakhstan.
+Major industries in Shymkent include metallurgy, mechanical engineering, chemicals, petroleum refining, and the food industry.
+Industrial production increased by 15% compared to 2018.
+Agricultural production increased by 6.3%, housing construction by 19.2%, retail trade by 7.1%.
+In the last 3 years, as part of the Industrial and Innovative Development Programme, 24 enterprises were opened in Shymkent, and 1,300 permanent jobs were created.
+There are 2 industrial zones in the city.
+To date investments worth 64 billion tenge have been attracted, 72 projects have been launched, more than 4,000 people have been employed.
+In February 2021, it was announced that authorities in Shymkent are planning for 123 investment projects worth over 1.36 trillion tenge (US$3.3 billion) to be launched over the next 5 years.
+These projects are expected to create approximately 11,500 jobs for the region.

+Metallurgy

 Formerly dominated by lead mining, industrial growth began in the 1930s.
 A lead smelter was opened in Shymkent in 1934 or 1938.
 It supplied a major part of the USSR's metals needs, copper as well as lead and others, including three-quarters of all bullets fired by the Red Army.
 Smelting continued until 2008, causing extreme levels of pollution (lead, cadmium, etc.) in the surrounding ground, and then controversially restarted in 2010, briefly, under a major UK-listed company, Kazakhmys.

-The city also has industries producing refined zinc, processed karakul pelts, textiles, foodstuffs, and pharmaceuticals.
-Also, the city has a medium-sized refinery that is owned and operated by PetroKazakhstan.

-Shymkent is one of the leading industrial and economic centres of Kazakhstan.
-The city has industrial enterprises of non-ferrous metallurgy, mechanical engineering, chemical, oil refining and food industries.

-The petrochemical and pharmaceutical industries include "PetroKazakhstan Oil Products" LLP (oil refining), "Khimpharm" JSC (medicines).
-Metallurgical goods are produced by "Yuzhpolymetal" JSC (lead and other products).
+Lead smelting continued until 2012, with the closure of Yuzhpolymetal JSC.
+The city also has industries producing refined zinc.
+A 2026 study found that the resulting slag from lead and zinc production in Shymkent ranked "among the most severely contaminated metallurgical legacy sites documented in Central Asia and globally".

+Petroleum

+Shymkent Oil Refinery, one of Kazakhstan's three largest oil refineries, is located in Shymkent.
+The refinery, which belongs to PetroKazakhstan, was built in 1985, making it the newest oil refinery in Kazakhstan, and the only one located in the southern part of the country.

+Pharmaceuticals

+The city's pharmaceutical industry dates back to 1882, when two merchants founded an enterprise which used Artemisia cina to make santonin.
+During the time of the Soviet Union, the SANTO plant that evolved from this business became a major national producer of pharmaceutical substances and narcotic agents.
+The business was reorganized as Chimpharm JSC in 1993, and merged into Polpharma Group in 2011.

+Other industry

+Other industries in Shymkent include textiles, foodstuffs, and pharmaceuticals.
 Mechanical engineering is represented by Cardanval JSC (cardan shafts and crosspieces for cars and tractors), Yuzhmash JSC (forging and pressing machines, spare parts and equipment), Elektroapparat LLP (power switches and other products).
 As for light industry, enterprises include "Voskhod" (garments from woolen and semi-woolen fabrics: suits, coats, jackets, etc.), "Adal" (textile), "Elastic" (socks from high-quality yarn).
 Construction materials are produced by "Shymkentcement" and "Kurylys materialdary" JSC (bricks).